 - (a) The BDCA and the entity responsible for rescue and firefighting shall determine the rescue and firefighting category for all international aerodromes as determined from Table 3 and provide a level of protection equal to the aerodrome category determined using the following principles: - (1) The longest aeroplanes and with the widest fuselage, normally using the aerodrome, first evaluating their overall length and second, their fuselage. - (2) If, after selecting the category appropriate to the longest aeroplane's overall length, that aeroplane's fuselage width is greater than the maximum width in Table 3, column 3, for that category, then the category for that aeroplane shall actually be one category higher.
-To categorise the aeroplanes using the aerodrome, first evaluate their overall length and second, their fuselage width. - (3) The level of protection provided at an aerodrome for rescue and firefighting shall be appropriate to the aerodrome category determined using the principles in (1) and (3), except that, where the number of movements of the aeroplanes in the highest category normally using the aerodrome is less than 700 in the busiest consecutive three months, the level of protection provided shall be not less than one category below the determined category. - (4) Domestic aerodromes that receiving commercial operations with aircraft code C or higher shall have a Rescue and Firefighting service with an appropriate level of protection for the largest aircraft operating at the aerodrome. - (b) The amount of rescue and firefighting vehicles serving the aerodrome shall not be lower than the number indicated in Column 4 on Table 3.
+To categorise the aeroplanes using the aerodrome, first evaluate their overall length and second, their fuselage width.

+- (3) The level of protection provided at an aerodrome for rescue and firefighting shall be appropriate to the aerodrome category determined using the principles in (1) and (3), except that, where the number of movements of the aeroplanes in the highest category normally using the aerodrome is less than 700 in the busiest consecutive three months, the level of protection provided shall be not less than one category below the determined category. - (4) Domestic aerodromes that receiving commercial operations with aircraft code C or higher shall have a Rescue and Firefighting service with an appropriate level of protection for the largest aircraft operating at the aerodrome. - (b) The amount of rescue and firefighting vehicles serving the aerodrome shall not be lower than the number indicated in Column 4 on Table 3.

-Aerodrome Category (1) Aeroplane overall length (metres) (2) Maximum fuselage width (metres) (3) Number of vehicles (4)
+Aerodrome Category (1) Aeroplane overall length (metres) (2) overall fuselage length width (metres) (metres)

 1 0 to 9 2 1

 2 0 to 12 2 1

 3 12 to 18 3 1

 4 18 to 24 4 1

 5 24 to 28 4 1

 6 28 to 39 5 2

 7 39 to 49 5 2

 8 49 to 61 7 3

 9 61 to 76 7 3

 10 76 to 90 8 3

-This table determines the aerodrome level of protection for rescue and firefighting matters, which is closely related to the overall length and fuselage width of aeroplanes using the aerodrome as well as to the minimum amount of rescue and firefighting vehicles in such conditions.
+This table determines the aerodrome level of protection for rescue and firefighting matters, which is closely related to the overall length and fuselage width of aeroplanes using the